sergorl/detection_gsm_with_neural_net/README.md

 # detection_gsm_with_neural_net
+Based on tensorflow and numpy

-Provide neural net training  with tensorflow to detect GSM-signal in radio spectrum
+Provide training of neural net training to detect GSM-signal in radiospectrum User makes dataset to train net with gui of radiospectrum